The Accidental Husband: Plot

 Patrick decides to throw out everything related to Emma or Sophia, but instead reads Emma's book, Real Love.
 He comes to the radio station to confront her about the book because he thinks it only points out all the bad things in a relationship.
 Patrick and Emma continue their argument in an elevator.
 Suddenly Patrick flashes his FDNY badge, asking the other occupants to leave the elevator.
 He then locks the elevator to kiss Emma.
 Security staff see them through CCTV in the elevator and ask them to leave.

 Emma finally has the signed and notarized annulment papers, but she considers calling off her wedding.
-She goes to Patrick's lodgings and they make love that night.
+She goes to Patrick's lodgings and they have sex that night.
 The following morning, Emma finds all the papers related to her and Sophia in the trash.
 Patrick then confesses that he had initially wanted to teach her a lesson about love but then fell for her.
 Emma then goes back to the honorable Richard, who still loves her, saying that she still wants to marry him.

 One day before her wedding, Patrick calls her at the radio station and tells her that he loves her.
 She does not answer him.
 The next day, which is her wedding day, she confides in her father Wilder, and asks for his advice.
 He tells her that the decision is hers.
 Richard comes to see Emma in the bridal chamber.
 He had also heard the radio show the night before and tells her that he wants her to be happy, so they amicably break up.

 Emma sets off the church's fire sprinklers, hoping to get Patrick to the church.
 Meanwhile, his fire department is called to the church to put out the fire.
 When Patrick arrives, Emma and he get married and leave in the fire truck.
 The final scene shifts to a year later where it is shown that Emma is pregnant and she and Patrick are still very much in love.